rabbitmq/rabbitmq-website/site/upgrade.md

 1. Verify broker health.

-    Make sure nodes are healthy and there is no [network partition](/partitions.html) or [disk or memory
+    Make sure nodes are healthy and there are no [network partition](/partitions.html) or [disk or memory
-    alarms](/alarms.html).

-    You can use `rabbitmqctl node_health_check` command, RabbitMQ management UI or HTTP API to run basic health-checks.
+    alarms](/alarms.html) in effect.

+    RabbitMQ management UI, CLI tools or HTTP API can be used for assessing the health of the system..

-    The overview page in the management UI displays effective RabbitMQ and Erlang versions, basic health stats and message rates.
+    The overview page in the management UI displays effective RabbitMQ and Erlang versions, multiple cluster-wide metrics and rates.

-    You can take this opportunity to record the number of durable queues, the number of messages they hold and any informations about the topology you like.
-It can be useful to double-check everything is restored properly after the upgrade.
+    We recommend recording the number of durable queues, the number of messages they hold and other pieces of information about the topology that are relevant.
+This data wil help verify that the system operates within reasonable parameters after the upgrade.

+    Use the `rabbitmqctl node_health_check` command to
+    vet individual nodes.

 1. Make sure the broker has a capacity to upgrade.

-    The upgrade process can take some additional resources, so you should make sure there are enough to proceed, in particular free memory and available disk space.
+    The upgrade process can require additional resources.
+    Make sure there are enough resources available to proceed, in particular free memory and free disk space.

     It's recommended to have at least half of the system memory free before the upgrade.
 Default memory watermark is 0.4 so it should be ok, but you should still double-check.
-In versions before `3.6.11` memory usage is not calculated based on the system memory usage but on internal Erlang metric and thus can be underreported.
-Therefore you should use system tools to determine how much more memory you will need.
+Starting with RabbitMQ `3.6.11` the way nodes [calculate their total RAM consumption](/memory-use.html) has changed.
+    When upgrading from an earlier version.

-    As for disk space it's recommended to have enough space to fit at least a copy RabbitMQ data directory (for a backup made during upgrade).
-If disk space is depleted, RabbitMQ can crash and fail to start, making data recovery extremely hard.
+    It is required that the node has enough free disk space to fit at least a full copy of the node data directory.
+Nodes create backups before proceeding to upgrade their database.
+If disk space is depleted, the node will abort upgrading and may fail to start until the data directory is restored from the backup.

-    When upgrading a cluster using rolling upgrade strategy, you should be aware that some queues and connections can move to other nodes during upgrade.
+    When upgrading a cluster using the rolling upgrade strategy, be aware that queues and connections can migrate to other nodes during the upgrade.

     If queues are mirrored to a subset of the cluster only (as opposed to all nodes), new mirrors will be created on running nodes when the to-be-upgraded node shuts down.
-If clients support connections recovery and can connect to different nodes, new connections will be created on running nodes.
-If clients are configured to create exclusive queues, these queues might be recreated on different nodes as clients reconnect.
+If clients support connections recovery and can connect to different nodes, they will reconnect to the nodes that are still running.
+If clients are configured to create exclusive queues, these queues might be recreated on different nodes after client reconnection.

-    To handle such migrations, you should make sure you have enough resources on the remaining nodes so they can handle the extra load.
+    To handle such migrations, make sure you have enough spare resources on the remaining nodes so they can handle the extra load.
     Depending on the load balancing strategy all the connections from the stopped node can go to a single node, so it should be able to handle up to twice as many.
-    It's generally a good practice to run a cluster with N+1 redundancy (resource-wise), so you always have a capacity to handle a single node shutting down.
+    It's generally a good practice to run a cluster with N+1 redundancy (resource-wise), so you always have a capacity to handle a single node being down.

 1. Take a backup.